-If you use the integron\finder image with the apptainer container executor, use the profile standard\apptainer.
-With the command line below nextflow will download parallel\integron\finder from github and download the integron\finder image from the docker hub and convert it to apptainer on the fly so you haven't to install anything except nextflow and apptainer.
+If you use the singularity integron\finder image, use the profile standard\singularity.
+With the command line below nextflow will download parallel\integron\finder from github and download the integron\finder image from the singularity-hub so you haven't to install anything except nextflow and singularity.

+'''

-''' nextflow run gem-pasteur/Integron_Finder -profile standard_apptainer --
+nextflow run gem-pasteur/Integron_Finder -profile standard_singularity --replicons all_coli.fst --circ

-→replicons all_coli.fst --circ '''
+'''

-You can also use the integron\finder apptainer image on a cluster, for this use the profile cluster\apptainer.
+You can also use the integron\finder singularity image on a cluster, for this use the profile cluster\singularity.